 - Ebru Karpuzoglu, MS, Ph.D., is the CEO of immune-conscious beauty brand AveSeena.
 Focused on the idea of certain ingredients being endocrine disruptors, Karpuzoglu created a brand that would combine scientific research and natural ingredients.

-- Dr. Michelle Yagoda, MD, PC is a cosmetic plastic surgeon, ENT, and voice care doctor based at New York's Lenox Hill Hospital.
+- Michelle Yagoda, MD, PC, is a cosmetic plastic surgeon, ENT, and voice care doctor based at New York's Lenox Hill Hospital.
 She is trained in both cosmetic facial plastic surgery and otolaryngology (ear, nose, and throat medicine, and surgery).

 Load Up on Vitamin C

 "Lemon is one of the most common home remedies you can use against the drip," says Karpuzoglu.
 "Vitamin C, a powerful antioxidant, can boost up the immune system to help the body resist various types of infections."
-She suggests squeezing half a lemon in warm water and adding honey to taste, which is known for its antibacterial and antiviral properties.
+She suggests squeezing half a lemon in warm water and adding honey, which is known for its antibacterial and antiviral properties, to taste.

 When the winter temps hit, the air in your home or apartment is super dry, especially with the heater turned on.
 This can exacerbate mucus levels, so Karpuzoglu suggests using a vaporizer or humidifier to "increase the moisture level in your house, which helps decrease mucus formation, allowing you to breathe easier."

-Eucalyptus and peppermint oil are two common essential oils that are used to help clear the nasal passages and breathe easier.
+Eucalyptus and peppermint oil are two common essential oils that are used to help clear the nasal passages and breathe easier (and are ingredients often featured in cough drops and chest rubs).
 Karpuzoglu suggests adding a couple of drops of these oils in your humidifier's fragrance diffuser to break up the congestion and soothe the nasal passages.

-"The powerhouse remedy against postnasal drip is the old-fashioned homemade warm chicken soup," suggests Karpuzoglu.
-"Scientific studies showed that chicken soup can ease the discomforting symptoms of upper-respiratory-tract infections and soreness in your throat, and it may reduce the risk of inflammation.
+"The powerhouse remedy against postnasal drip is the old-fashioned homemade warm chicken soup," suggests Karpuzoglu. "chicken soup can ease the discomforting symptoms of upper respiratory tract infections and soreness in your throat, and it may reduce the risk of inflammation.
 Give your grandma’s chicken soup a try to boost up your energy and immune system to get faster relief from the symptoms of cold or flu."